SocietyForArtisticResearch/rc-pandoc-help/04-A-footnotes.md

 <a id="footnotes-and-popovers"></a>
+<a id="footnotes"></a>

 # Popovers

-__Popovers__ provide a way to present additional content in your _graphical_ and _block_ pages without cluttering the page.
+__Popovers__ are footnotes that pop up.
+They provide a way to present additional content in your _graphical_ and _block_ pages without cluttering the page.
 The popover appears when the reader clicks/hoovers over the popovers' activation hyperlink.
-You can also connect it to an image tool.
+Instead of as hyperlink within text, you can also make them show up on hoovering a particular image tool.

 ![what a popover looks like](images/popover.gif "reader hoovers over a link, a popover window appears")